 While moissanite is a very hard gemstone and resistant to scratching, it can still develop surface scratches over time with regular wear.
 However, it maintains its durability and brilliance well.

-Does moissanite have any color variations?
+Does moissanite have color variation?

 Moissanite can exhibit color variations, and some stones may have a slight yellow or greenish hue.
 However, high-quality moissanite is often near-colorless, and the color variations are generally less noticeable compared to diamonds.